Maxenss/TodoListServerCore/README.md

 # How to Start

 Necessary tools and frameworks:
- - Visual Studio 2015+/Visuas Studio Code.
+ - Visual Studio 2015+/Visuas Studio Code;
+ - .NET Framework;
- - .NET Framework Core.
+ - .NET Framework Core;
  - MSSQL Server.

  # How to connect to your database